 A Path to Debt-Free Living: Student Loan Forgiveness

 Federal student loan payments are currently under forbearance, thanks to the CARES Act passed in March 2020 and actions Congress and the White House took since then.
-The pause in loan payments is set to expire on September 30, 2021.
+The pause in loan payments is currently extended through August 31, 2022.
 As that expiration date approaches, borrowers should review their plans for paying off student loan debt.
 One option for those with federal student loans is the Public Service Loan Forgiveness (PSLF) program.

 Eligibility for PSLF